How to perform database queries for automation purposes

 Generating a Secondary DB and triggering an individualized report.

-Testing is possible with the pgAdmin Tool, however not with temporary tables which are automatically deleted.
-In the example, the mydb table is used, which must be deleted again in the report_01 schema after finishing the test.
+For testing purposes, you can do it with the pgAdmin Tool.
+In this example, static tables are used which will not be automatically deleted.
+The mydb table is used, which should be deleted in the report_01 schema after finishing the test.

 - Create Secondary DB tables.